(137) Gifts and celebrations of Christmas. Queen Victoria, and never saying "Never again" (Well, not to an Avatar, at any rate!)

 Again I specified the true usage of the term.
 Preston was adamant and even challenged me to a wager.
 I proposed £50.
 He accepted, immediately consulted a dictionary, conceded that I was right… and refused to pay up!

-Another colleague, John Fortesque observed, "That was a pretty public bet!"
-He then asked;
+Another colleague, John Fortesque observed, and in a very disapproving tone, "That was a pretty public bet!"
+He then asked me;

 "What then is the meaning of the word avatar?"